JwanKhalaf/personal-config/README.md

-# personal-config
+# Personal Config

-Git and Bash configuration
+This is a repository to hold all my personal `git` and `bash` configuration.